Many Pools Trail

 along the Zion-Mt.
 Carmel Highway 9.
 Park 0.9 miles east of the small tunnel.

 |ROUND TRIP||1 - 3 miles|

-Very scenic hike that goes up a beautiful read and white slickrock gully.
+Very scenic hike that goes up a beautiful red and white slickrock gully.
 This hike is on the east side of the park.
 It is a great hike for families because you can make the hike long or short (it’s an out-and-back hike).
 Lots of pools on the route are full of frogs and tadpoles.
 Very few people on this hike since it is out of the main Zion Canyon.
 A good alternative to the Emerald Pools hikes if you’re looking to ditch the masses.
 Pro tip: some people struggle to find the trailhead for this hike.
-The parking for the trailhead is on a wide pull-out on the right (there are usually 2 plastic port-a-potties at the parking area).
+The parking for the trailhead is on a wide pull-out on the right (as of 2021 there is now a restroom at the parking area).
 The hike begins to the west (across the road) up a little canyon.
 Or if you prefer: immediately descend to the east from the parking lot down the dry wash.
 When you reach the sandy bottom of the wash turn left (west) and go up the canyon — you will cross under the road in a tunnel.
 Using this method you can’t miss the trailhead.